nautechsystems/nautilus_trader/README.md

 #### Development wheels

-Development wheels are published daily from both the `develop` and `nightly` branches, providing early access to features and fixes not yet included in a stable release.
-These wheels follow [PEP-440](https://peps.python.org/pep-0440/) versioning standards.
+Development wheels are published from both the `develop` and `nightly` branches, allowing users to test features and fixes ahead of stable releases.
+This process also helps preserve compute resources and ensures easy access to the exact binaries tested in CI pipelines, while adhering to [PEP-440](https://peps.python.org/pep-0440/) versioning standards:

 - `develop` wheels use the version format `dev{date}+{build_number}` (e.g., `1.208.0.dev20241212+7001`).
 - `nightly` wheels use the version format `a{date}` (alpha) (e.g., `1.208.0.a20241212`).